savethebeesandseeds/oauth_server/README.md

 # Waajacu oauth_server
-This server ilustrates how to build a lightweight server that authenticate users using OAuth
+This server ilustrates how to build a lightweight C server that authenticate users using OAuth.

 # Requires
 - libmicrohttpd
 - lgnutls